CHLOzzz/MML/README.md

 # MML
 A collaborator with Michigan Technological University's Math and Music Lab seeking to develop new musical scales through voltage quantization with the software VCV Rack.

-# Early Stages
+# Unofficial Release
-Currently, working plugins for exclusively Linux x86 systems have been generated.
-Attempting to go through the public repository so VCV properly exports the plugin for all operating systems.
-2 plugins of 7 are currently ready for testing.
+The MML plugin is now available from VCV Library and all modules can be accessed from [this link](https://library.vcvrack.com/?brand=MML).
+This is an unofficial release as we at MML are new to software development and wanted to see what we have to work with.

-# Early Stage Testing
+# Building from Source
 To build from source:

-0) Install VCV Rack 2 on a Linux x86 system.
+0) Install VCV Rack 2 on your device.

 1) Have installed a C compiler.
-Recommended to install [CLion](https://www.jetbrains.com/clion/).
+Recommended to install [CLion](https://www.jetbrains.com/clion/) for easy compilation.

-2) After git cloning the repository, navigate to the same directory as `Makefile`.
-Run `make && make dist && make install`.
+2) Navigate to a desired directory and run `git clone https://github.com/CHLOzzz/MML.git && cd MML`.
+After cloning the repository and navigating to the directory, run `make clean && make && make dist && make install`.
+The plugin should install itself for use with VCVRack.

-3) Run VCV Rack 2, right click in an empty space, and the provided modules should be ready for use.
+3) Run VCV Rack 2, right click in an empty space, and the provided modules should be listed and ready for use.

 # Quantizers
 Each quantizer presented is a voltage mapping inspired by Dr. Schneider's paper [A Non-Pythagorean Musical Scale Based on Logarithms](https://arxiv.org/abs/1312.5020).
 Currently this project focuses on mapping chromatic scales (12-note) via voltage.